-Interview: BubDesk founder Meg Burrage talks about flexible work arrangements to support new parents
+Interview: BubDesk founder Meg Burrage talks about flexible work

 When Meg Burrage was ready to return to work, she noticed a gap in the market – spaces where parents could remain close to their child, but be free to focus on completing the demands of their job.
 Whilst many employers offer the option to work from home, this doesn’t address the need of who will care for the child while the adult completes the tasks to hand – enter the BubDesk solution.
 The Sector Assistant Editor Freya Lucas spoke with Meg about her business, and the opportunities it offers for parents and providers.